 When it comes to Cozumel’s most popular day pass resorts, Mr. Sanchos takes top billing among cruise passengers.
 In fact, you’ll likely see a number of people from your ship at the club.
 It’s located on the southwest side of the island, where there are long stretches (1,500 feet) of white beaches.

-The resort features everything — nice beaches, all you can food and drink, lounge chairs, pools, shopping, and shaded hammocks.
+The resort features everything — nice beaches, all you can eat food and drink (some alcohol included), lounge chairs, pools, lockers, and shaded hammocks.
 Other activities like an inflatable aquatic park, parasailing and jet-skiing are available for an extra charge.
 There are also massages you can book.

 Playa Mia Beach & Water Park